Healthcare Insights

 How many academic medical centers are in the U.S.?

 Academic medical centers (AMCs) are hospitals that provide patient care as well as education for healthcare providers.
-The facility also usually partners with at least one medical school accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA).
+These facilities also usually partner with at least one medical school accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA).

-As of May 2023, Definitive Healthcare currently tracks more than 220 active AMCs in the U.S. The number of AMCs located in each state varies greatly, as some states have almost 20 while others have zero.
+As of April 2024, Definitive Healthcare tracks 216 active AMCs in the U.S. The number of AMCs located in each state varies from zero to 17.
 The overall average number of AMCs based in each state is five.

 Which states have the most academic medical centers?

-With a population of more than 11 million people, Ohio is also one of the most populous states in the nation.
+With a population of about 11.7 million people, Ohio is one of the nation’s most populous states.
 Some of the most notable AMCs there include Cleveland Clinic Main Campus, Cincinnati Children’s Hospital, and the Ohio State University Wexner Medical Center.

-Eight U.S. states have zero AMCs within their borders, largely because they are lacking academic medical centers.
+Eight U.S. states have zero academic medical centers.
 These states include Alaska, Delaware, Hawaii, Idaho, Montana, Nevada, South Dakota, and Wyoming.

 How are academic medical centers different from teaching hospitals?

-In most cases, an academic medical center is also a teaching hospital, but at the same time, not every teaching hospital is an academic medical center.
-So, what’s the difference between the two?
+In most cases, an academic medical center is also a teaching hospital, but not every teaching hospital is an academic medical center.

 An AMC is always affiliated with a medical school and confers medical degrees.
-On the other hand, teaching hospitals have medical students, residents, and other healthcare professionals there who are finishing or continuing medical education.
-Teaching hospitals are usually associated with a medical school but do not themselves confer medical degrees.
+On the other hand, teaching hospitals provide continuing medical education to medical students, residents, and other healthcare professionals.
+Teaching hospitals are usually associated with a medical school but do not confer medical degrees themselves.

-As of May 2023, our HospitalView database currently tracks over 220 hospitals that are classified as AMC and over 1,300 that are considered teaching hospitals.
-There are 192 hospitals that are considered both.
+As of April 2024, the HospitalView product currently tracks 216 hospitals that are classified as AMCs and nearly 1,400 that are considered teaching hospitals.
+There are 196 hospitals that are considered both.

 Learn more